Wer-Wolf/Morse-Cache/README.md

 ***The Morse-Cache must not be in the calibration process***

-2. If the LED lights up briefly, the self-test succesful (*else the internal EEPROM memory of the Morse-Cache may be defective*).
+2. If the LED lights up briefly, the self-test was succesful (*else the internal EEPROM memory of the Morse-Cache may be defective*).

 ***A defective Morse-Cache should be repaired before used again!***